Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_M365TTISkippedcreateSilhouette** - Indicates that the specific creation step was skipped, likely due to an inorganic boot path (for example, file activation or notification trigger) where full UI setup is deferred or bypassed

-- **Data_TS_MinimumLibrariesLoadEnd** - These fields bracket the loading of the minimum required libraries for OfficeMobile to function.
+- **Data_TS_MinimumLibrariesLoadEnd** - This field brackets the loading of the minimum required libraries for OfficeMobile to function.

-- **Data_TS_MinimumLibrariesLoadStartStart** - These fields bracket the loading of the minimum required libraries for OfficeMobile to function.
+- **Data_TS_MinimumLibrariesLoadStartStart** - This field brackets the loading of the minimum required libraries for OfficeMobile to function.

 - **Data_TS_ModuleHostFragment_OnCreate** - Marks the start of the lifecycle method for the ModuleHostFragment, which hosts specific Office modules like Word, Excel, or Copilot.